Training in Acupuncture TCM

-The Licentiate in TCM is a part-time 3 year professional Acupuncture training programme which qualifies graduates to practice Acupuncture as a member of a professional organisation in Ireland and the UK.
-Conversion to a Masters degree in Chinese Medicine, requires only 2 further years of part time study.
+It is a part-time 3 year professional Acupuncture training programme.
+It qualifies graduates to practice Acupuncture within the field of TCM (including moxibustion, cupping, dietary therapy and lifestyle advice) as a member of a professional organisation in Ireland and/or the UK.

-We are now accepting applications for the 2017 intake of this professional Acupuncture training course which begins in October.
+We are now accepting applications for the 2018 intake of this professional Acupuncture training course which begins in October each year.

 If you wish to become a specialist in Acupuncture TCM able to assist healthy clients to remain that way, and even enhance their own health, then this comprehensive training programme (which provides more than just "Acupuncture" Training, being based on classical Chinese Medicine) enables the practitioner to use a full range of TCM diagnostic and therapeutic tools to achieve these ends.